acbrimer/the-joy-of-painting-api/TechnicalBlogPost.md

 ![ER-diagram](https://github.com/acbrimer/the-joy-of-painting-api/blob/main/db_schema.png?raw=true)

+The Flask API exposes data in the database through a single route that supports a few filter options for returning lists of episodes.

 After loading the `dev.db` sqlite3 database and ensuring the API was working on my laptop, I simply added the following Dockerfile from Google Cloud Run documentation into my project repository:

 ```